Judge Seth Norman

 In addition to the above-mentioned contributions, Judge Norman has served on the Governor’s Criminal Justice Coordinating Council and served as Drug Court Judge on the 13th Judicial District Regional Drug Court Team, and also served as the Drug Court Judge for the 9th Judicial District, Morgan County Residential Recovery Court.

 The Davidson County Drug Court Residential Program (DC4) is a long-term residential drug and alcohol treatment facility, which operates under the direct supervision of the Division IV Criminal Court in the 20th Judicial District of Tennessee (Nashville/Davidson County).
-To our knowledge, DC4 was one of the first self-operated residential drug court program established in this country.
+To our knowledge, DC4 was one of the first self-operated residential drug court programs established in this country.

-Phase I: Assessment and Orientation, is a minimum of 12 weeks in length.
+Phase I: Assessment and Orientation, is a minimum of 20 weeks in length.
 During this phase, the residents complete orientation and any other assessments needed to develop the treatment plan.
 Residents stay at the residential facility 24 hours, 7 days a week during this phase.
 Residents are drug tested on a random basis.

 Phase III: Re-entry and Employment, is a minimum of 12 weeks in length.
-During this phase, residents develop an initial aftercare plan with the counselor, begin employment or vocational training and maintain educational pursuits.
-Pass time is earned to begin the integration process back into the community.
+During this phase, residents develop an initial aftercare plan with the counselor, begin employment or vocational training and may continue educational pursuits.
+During this phase residents begin the integration process back into the community.
 A program fee is charged to residents to include them in the financial responsibility to offset the cost of the program.
 Drug screens during this phase are very important for accountability.
 Residents receive no less than 3 random drug screens per month during this phase.

 *One major element in each phase of this treatment program consistent in each component is bi-weekly contact with the Drug Court Judge to assess their program progress.